 The COVID-19 pandemic has further complicated the development of consumer products.
 Consumer beliefs and preferences will continue to evolve rapidly, forcing companies to redouble their efforts to embed the voice of the consumer throughout the product-development process.
 As Steve Jobs famously noted, “You can’t just ask customers what they want and then try to give that to them.
 By the time you get it built, they’ll want something new.”

 In addition, companies must continue to prioritize innovation even as the pandemic puts pressure on budgets.
-Such investments can bring significant benefits: McKinsey analysis has found companies that invest in innovation during a crisis outperform the competition on market capitalization by 10 percent; investing in innovation after a crisis gives them a
+Such investments can bring significant benefits: McKinsey analysis has found companies that invest in innovation during a crisis outperform the competition on market capitalization by 10 percent; investing in innovation after a crisis gives them a 30 percent advantage.

 Last, companies will have to rethink innovation and collaboration in remote-working team structures.
 This dynamic will place more importance on roles and skill sets that involve orchestrating and integrating product-development processes.